getodk/docs/aggregate-upgrade.rst

 .. tip::

-   If you have to do this migration mid-survey, and need to be able to incrementally pull data from ODK Aggregate v0.9.x, you should follow these steps:
+   If you have to do this migration mid-survey and need to be able to incrementally pull data from ODK Aggregate v0.9.x, you should follow these steps:

    1. Pull data from ODK Aggregate v0.9.x
    2. Push data to ODK Aggregate v1.x